The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 \subsection{Stretch maps for general crowned annuli}

-We now seek to understand stretch maps on an $(n_L,n_R)$-crowned annulus $S$, i.e., annuli with $n_L,n_R>0$ punctures on their boundaries and endowed with a complete finite-area geodesic-bordered hyperbolic metric \cite{CB, Huang-Thesis}.
-We (again) denote the unique simple closed curve on $S$ by $\gamma_S$.
+We now seek to understand stretch maps on an $(n_L,n_R)$-crowned annulus $S$, \ie an annulus with $n_L,n_R>0$ boundary cusps to the left and the right of the core curve $\gamma_S$, endowed with a complete finite-area geodesic-bordered hyperbolic metric \cite{CB, Huang-Thesis}.
 The geodesic $\gamma_S$ cuts $S$ into two annuli, and we refer to the annulus containing the $n_L$ boundary cusps as the left component, and the and the one with the $n_R$ boundary cusps as the right component.

+Let $\Lambda$ be a complete lamination containing $\gamma_S$ as a leaf.
+Then no leaves of $\Lambda$ pass from the left component of $S\setminus \gamma_S$ to the right.
+Since both the left and right components are topologically annuli, the left component of $S\setminus \gamma_S$ contains precisely $n_L$ leaves (not including $\gamma_S$), and the right contains $n_R$ leaves.
+Since each component of $S\setminus \Lambda$ is an ideal triangle, and since an ideal triangle is unique up to isometry, the isometry type of $S$ is determined by how they are pasted together.